tonyyxliu/CUHKSZ-CSC4005/project1/README.md

 ### Benchmark Image

 The image used for performance evaluation is a 20K JPEG image with around 250 million pixels (19200 x 12995) retrieved by doing upper sampling on the 4K image, and the image has been uploaded to BlackBoard.
+Please download that image to your docker container or on the cluster.
 Do not use Lena or the 4K image to do the performance evaluation on your report, because the problem size is too small to get the parallel speedup.

 ### Requirements